 Options Description Alarm The device stops measurement.
-The signal outputs and totalizers assume the defined alarm condition.
+The measured value output via Modbus RS485 and the totalizers assume the defined alarm condition.
 A diagnostic message is generated.
 The background lighting changes to red.
 Warning The device continues to measure.
-The signal outputs and totalizers are not affected.
+The measured value output via Modbus RS485 and the totalizers are not affected.
 A diagnostic message is generated.
 Logbook entry only The device continues to measure.
 The diagnostic message is only displayed in the Event logbook submenu (Event list submenu) and is not displayed in alternating sequence with the operational display.
 Off The diagnostic event is ignored, and no diagnostic message is generated or entered.